robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 /etc/nginx/apps-enabled
 ```

-6. Right click and click Create file:
+6. Right click in the white area and click Create file, enter this file name:

 ```
 formr-xxx-00.com_my-html-remote-app.conf
 ```

+7. Right click on this file and click Edit

-7. Paste the following into this file:
+- Paste the following into this file:

 ```
-location      /my-html-remote-app {
+location   =  /my-html-remote-app {

     alias       /webs/FRApps/client1/2c1_my-html-remote-app/;

 }
 ```

-8. From Terminal console:
+8. In Terminal console enter:

 ```
 systemctl restart nginx